Make your year-end gift with us today!

 Program Logistics

-The presentation takes an hour, followed by a 30-minute Q&A. This presentation requires a lectern and, in larger venues, a microphone.
+The presentation takes an hour, followed by a 30-minute Q&A. This host should provide a lectern (podium) and, in larger venues, a microphone.
+Any audio or video recording must be discussed with and approved in writing by Cynthia Clampitt prior to the presentation.

 Presentation 2 of 2